top of page

 sl3.jpg

-M.A.L.A. – The Wandering Home of Artist Books – was born from a desire to foster a closer connection with the multifaceted world of artist books.
-In these unique works, images, photographs, drawings, writings, maps, graphics, and other elements fill the pages, shaping constructive spaces and visual narratives that challenge our conventional understanding of books.
-This raises the question: what possibilities does the book offer as a medium for artistic expression?
+MALA - A Morada Andarilha de Livros de Artista - was born from the desire to provide a closer approach to the multiple universe of artist books.
+In them, images, photographs, drawings, writings, maps, graphics, among other elements, occupy pages, outlining constructive spaces and visual narratives that challenge our usual understanding of conventional books.
+This leads us to the question: after all, what possibilities do books offer as a support for artistic expression?

-To explore this question, we conceived an artistic residency focused on deepening creative processes and developing individual projects.
-The residency also aims to explore the underlying themes of artistic production, creating a framework that addresses these questions by providing guidance and references to expand the poetic and visual repertoire in its hybrid and interactive possibilities.
-This approach enables the development of a personal language integrated with the relevant content of each participant's sensory and subjective reality.
+To try to answer this question, we designed an artistic residency focused on deepening creative processes and developing individual projects .
+It also aims to explore the themes underlying artistic production and build an axis that permeates these issues, providing guidance and references with the aim of expanding the visual poetic repertoire in its hybrid and interactive possibilities.
+This will enable the maturation of a personal language, integrated with content relevant to the sensorial and subjective reality of each participant.

-All participants will be encouraged to complete the creation of an artist book, which will then travel in the 'mala' to an international exhibition.
-In this first edition, we will have an exhibition in Mexico City at the El Rule Cultural Center during the Zócalo International Book Fair (FIL) in October 2024, and another in São Paulo at the Página Gallery in November 2024.
+All participants will be encouraged to complete an artist's book, which will be transported in a 'suitcase' to an international exhibition.
+In this first edition, we will have an exhibition in Mexico City, at the El Rule Cultural Center, during the Zócalo International Book Fair (FIL), in October 2024, and another in São Paulo, at Galeria Página, in November 2024.

 displacements: contemporary perspectives